 -

 Double-click this file name in your Windows file explorer to run Treebard.
-First install Python 3.8 or greater, and pip install Pillow.
+First install Python 3.11 and pip install Pillow.
 Install the SQLite terminal tool.
 All of which my grannie could do.
-There's no excuse for not giving yourself the Treebard GPS experience.
+There's no excuse for not giving yourself the Treebard experience.

 -